 1. Open up the App Store.

-2. Click on Updates in the App Store toolbar.
+2. Click on Updates in the App Store sidebar.

 3. Check to see which software updates are available and click on Update next to each app to download and install updates.
 Apps that have been updated in the last 30 days will appear below the list of updates.